ShahzaibAhmad05/SketchLogic/README.md

 ---

 ***NOTE:** This project is currently under development.
-Installation is meant for development and testing purposes only.*
+Installation is meant for development and/or testing purposes only.*

 ---

-## 📋 Key Features
+## Key Features
 - Detect **logic gates** from sketches
   *Supported:* AND, OR, NOT, NAND, NOR, XOR, XNOR
 - Detect **gate rotation** (0°, 90°, 180°, 270°)